Prince-K-Ado/ist303_spr25_software_development/slides/week03_Lub_4-5_slides.md

 ---
 #### Advanced slicing examples to try
-What do you think the following will return?
+Guess what the following will return, then type them in python to check.
 - `len('hahaha')`
 - `'hahaha'[1:5:2]`
 - `'hahaha'[1::2]`  (no endpoint defined)